THE CHOICE OF INFLUENTIAL ARCHITECTS

 The first architects of Notre-Dame-des-Neiges were inspired by the layout of the Père-Lachaise cemetery in Paris to establish a balance between the classical spirit and an ode to nature – a widespread movement by the influential philosopher Jean-Jacques Rousseau.
 It is therefore a monumental romantic cemetery with winding paths lined with trees, designed by two influential architects.

 Henri-Maurice Perrault drew the plans and implemented the winding, irregular paths that give the cemetery a romantic atmosphere.
-Perreault was the nephew of John Ostell, then Montreal's most famous architect.
-In 1854-55, Ostell designed the first buildings of the cemetery including the mass grave (which today has been transformed and named Mausoleum Sainte-Claire d'Assise), the chapel and the current Administrative Pavillion.
+Perreault was the nephew of John Ostell, then Montréal's most famous architect.
+In 1854-55, Ostell designed the first buildings of the cemetery including the charnel house (which today has been transformed and named Mausoleum Sainte-Claire d'Assise), the chapel and the current Administrative Pavillion.

 Another famous architect who left his mark on the cemetery, is Victor Bourgeau who would contribute to the construction of the original entrance doors (they were modified in 1926) and the construction of two adjoining houses.
 Bourgeau is also known for his magnificent work inside the Notre-Dame Basilica of Montreal.